Perl - Data Types

-Perl has three basic data types: scalars, arrays of scalars, and hashes of scalars, also known as associative arrays.
-Here is little detail about these data types.
+Perl has three basic data types − scalars, arrays of scalars, and hashes of scalars, also known as associative arrays.
+Here is a little detail about these data types.

 |S.N.||Types and Description|

 Scalars are simple variables.
 They are preceded by a dollar sign ($).
 A scalar is either a number, a string, or a reference.
-A reference is actually an address of a variable which we will see in upcoming chapters.
+A reference is actually an address of a variable, which we will see in the upcoming chapters.